 If you want to cancel your broadband service before the end of the contract term, an exit fee will apply.
-For many plans the fee is $95, but if you have ultra-fast broadband then you will pay $59 for each month remaining if this was the first time fibre was installed at your house.
+For many plans the fee is $95, but if you have ultra-fast broadband you will pay $59 for each month remaining if this was the first time fibre was installed at your house.

-If you receive a joining reward when you sign up for a 24-month contract and want to cancel your broadband or power plan, you will need pay an exit fee which seems to be equivalent to the value of the reward.
+If you receive a joining reward when you sign up for a 24-month contract and want to cancel your broadband or power plan, you will need to pay an exit fee which seems to be equivalent to the value of the reward.
 Depending on the reward you chose, this could be anywhere from $700 to $1400.